i-RIC/solver_dev_manual/source/06/03/iric_geo_polygon_read_holecount.rst

 iric_geo_polygon_read_holecount
 =================================

--  Reads the number of holes in the polygon
+Reads the number of holes in the polygon.

 Format (FORTRAN)
 ------------------